Nishika-Ahuja/Sweet-Shop-Management-System/README.md

 ## About The Project

-**SweetShop Management System** is a full‑stack web application designed to manage an online sweet shop 🍭.
+**SweetShop Management System** is a full‑stack web application designed to manage an online sweet shop.
 The system supports **user and admin roles**, secure authentication using **JWT**, sweet inventory management, purchasing, restocking, and purchase history tracking.

 The project demonstrates real‑world implementation of: